 We were in our thirties when we met in October 1995 through a casual circumstance.
 Our story begins that my John Deere lawn tractor needed repair and he was the service manager at the local JD dealership.
 My sheltie, Buddy, and I had just moved to the area in June.
 After a brief twenty three months we were wed August 1997.
 We have some fun memories of those early days together.
 Currently my husband and I have our careers, enjoy some hobbies, and share our lives with spoiled shelties.

 Through the years we continue to enjoy each other and our dogs.
 But we also enjoy vintage John Deere events, other agriculture related events, and collecting 'time-kissed junque' on occasion.
 We also like to enjoy the outdoors through motorcycle rides, camping, fishing, and little road trips.
 And always, we enjoy being in the company of our family and friends.

-We currently share our home with, love and enjoy, four beautiful shelties.
+We currently share our home with, love and enjoy, our beautiful shelties.
 Two of them are Dusty, our pet sable boy, and CarLee our pet tri-color girl.

-We also enjoy our two show shelties.
-They are 'Shine' and 'Danza'.
+We also enjoy our three show shelties.
+They are 'Shine', 'Danza', and 'Rebekah'.
 You can see pictures and read more about them on “Our Shelties” page.